Want A Loan Over 1-7 Years? Term Loan.

 Here’s the thing with business term loans: not every payment goes toward the same thing.
 There is a specific amortization schedule for each term loan, with a certain portion of each payment going towards interest and principal.

-That way, even if you pay your loan off early and get the rest of the interest forgiven, you’ve still paid most of it to the lender.
+That way, even if you pay your loan off early and get the rest of the interest forgiven, you’ve still paid most of it to the funder.
 Make sure to ask for an amortization schedule, so you know when is the best time to pay this loan.his means that you might save less than you’d think by paying your term loan off towards the end of the loans maturity.
-Most term loan lenders do not have a penalty for early payoff and some Term Lenders offer a pre-payment discount.
+Most term loan funders do not have a penalty for early payoff and some Term funders offer a pre-payment discount.

 However, your monthly payment is still the same amount—it’s just the proportion of interest to principal that changes.